-In the current environment of COVID-19, it is understandable if you are questioning the stability of your financial plan, provided that you have one.
+In the current volatile and unpredictable economic environment, it is understandable if you are questioning the stability of your financial plan, provided that you have one.
 Reviewing your life circumstances is appropriate in good and bad times, and employing a Financial Stress Test should be a part of your overall approach.
 This valuable tool is frequently employed by the ultra-wealthy, however, you don’t have to have a net worth of hundreds of millions to benefit from it.

 The goal of a Financial Stress Test is to:

 - Mitigate potentially damaging economic, legal, and health issues.

 - Identify opportunities that can help you maximize the growth, protection, and distribution of your assets.

 - Increase your confidence and peace of mind.

 - Create a repeatable process to help you stay on track, especially as your circumstances change.

 Take a look at our financial planning process.